BGZHU1/find_political_donors/README.md

-2) **test cases** : one original test case, one tests missing value, one tests the correctness of the output and sorting results.
+2) **test cases** : one original test case, one tests missing value, malformat value, one tests the correctness of the output and sorting results.